abilian/nua/nua_orchestrator_local/tests/README.txt

 Test with nginx and certbot require DNS known domain with subdomaine: test, test1, test2

-- copy REPLACE_DOMAIN file in your $HOME
-- adapt content for replacing example.com by your test domain
+  - adapt content of REPLACE_DOMAIN for replacing example.com by your test domain

 Also remove certbot/ssl:
     export NUA_CERTBOT_STRATEGY="none"